 Yes.
 People will receive an IRS notice, or letter, after they receive a payment telling them the amount of their payment.
 They should keep this for their tax records.

 Where can I get more information?

 For more information about Economic Impact Payments and the 2020 Recovery Rebate, key information will be posted on IRS.gov/eip.
-Later this week, you may check the status of your payment at IRS.gov/GetMyPayment.
+You may check the status of your payment at IRS.gov/GetMyPayment.
 For other COVID-19-related tax relief, visit IRS.gov/Coronavirus.